Cyanox62/WaitAndChill/README.md

   display_wait_message: true
   # Determines if Broadcasts will be used for the message instead of Hints (WARNING: It can mess with any other broadcasts that are being done by other plugins)
   use_broadcast_message: false
-  # Determines if items will be given to users when they spawn in
-  give_items: true
-  # Determines if ammo will be given to users when they spawn in
-  give_ammo: true
-  # Determines if infinite ammo will be given to users when they spawn in
-  give_infinite_ammo: false
   # Determines the position of the Hint on the users screen (0 = Top, 32 = Close to Middle, Default 2)
   hint_vert_pos: 2
   # The top message that is displayed to users (Works with Unity Rich Text tags)